- Is Mold Covered in...

 But you might be wondering, can your homeowner’s insurance cover mold damage in my air ducts?

-This blog post will go over when most homeowner insurance policies will and will not cover mold damage.
+Kohmar is an expert at helping homeowners remediate their mold.
+Our team has seen it all from homeowner insurance policies and have a years of experience knowing when they will and will not cover mold damage.
 Specifically, we’ll talk about how that affects their coverage of mold in your air ducts.
 We’ll also cover methods of keeping mold from gathering in your home and what to do when filing a claim.

 A State of Peril